 by Kelsey Celek; Based on the Stories by L. Frank Baum

 Corey and Morgan are siblings who LOVE to read.
-They love it so much that they’ve put together a play to share three of their all-time favorite stories by L. Frank Baum.
-With help from the audience and some important theatrical terms, these siblings teach us that we each have the power to do incredible things when we use our imaginations!
+They love it so much that they’ve put together a play to share a few of their all-time favorite stories by L. Frank Baum.
+With help from the audience and some important theatrical and literary terms, these siblings teach us that we each have the power to do incredible things when we use our imaginations!

 Performance fees start at $200 and are based on number of students, performance date, and distance from our theatre.
 For a quote, call 217-222-3209 ext.
 108.

 AMERICAN FAIRY TALES performances in red are open to the general public.

 If your want QCT on the Road to visit your school, please contact Head of Education/Director of Student Theatre Kelsey Celek at email@example.com or (217) 222-3209.